beverly-m/Data-Analytics-Projects/2_Job_Analysis/README.md

 2️⃣ To customize the chart, I removed the lines (skill likelihood), and changed the markers to diamonds.

-3️⃣ I inserted slicers to allow comparison of skills for a selected region and job title.

 ### Analysis: Median salary of top skills

 #### Top Skills Median Salary Insights